jezcope/doi2oa/views/about.md

 1. There are no scheduled jobs to harvest up-to-data metadata from repositories.
 It gets updated when and only when I give it a kick.
 2. It only harvests metadata from [these repositories](/repositories).
 That set only expands when I manually add a repository.
 3. It doesn't store *any* metadata for each DOI other than an associated URL.
 There are other ways to [get metadata for a DOI][cn].
-3. It's currently running on a starter-tier PostgreSQL database at [Heroku](http://heroku.com), which means only space for 10,000 rows in the database.[^1]
+4. It's currently running on a starter-tier PostgreSQL database at [Heroku](http://heroku.com), which means only space for 10,000 rows in the database.[^1]
+5. I haven't yet worked out how to check whether there is actually full text available, so that aspect might be a bit hit and miss.

 It's a project I've put together in my spare time too, so I'm using it as an opportunity to learn some bits and bobs.
 Feel free to [critique, contribute or report feature requests and bugs over at github][code].